-- Your computer screen may go blank if the computer loses power or enters a power saving mode (Sleep or Hibernate).
+- ☐ Your computer screen may go blank if the computer loses power or enters a power saving mode (Sleep or Hibernate).
 If the computer is in LCD (Video) Sleep mode, press any key to bring the computer back into Normal mode.
-See Using the Power Saving Modes (page 32) for more information. - □ Make sure your computer is securely plugged into a power source and turned on and the power indicator light is lit. - □ If your computer is running on battery power, make sure the battery pack is installed properly and is charged.
-See Using the Battery Pack (page 22) for more information. - □ If the display output is directed to the external display, press the Fn+F7 keys.
-See Combinations and Functions with the Fn Key (page 39) for more information. - □ While a performance selection is in progress, your computer screen becomes dark and may temporarily show some noise or flicker.
+See Using the Power Saving Modes (page 32) for more information. - ☐ Make sure your computer is securely plugged into a power source and turned on and the power indicator light is lit. - If your computer is running on battery power, make sure the battery pack is installed properly and is charged.
+See Using the Battery Pack (page 21) for more information. - ☐ If the display output is directed to the external display, press the Fn+F7 keys.
+See Combinations and Functions with the Fn Key (page 39) for more information. - ☐ While a performance selection is in progress, your computer screen may become dark or temporarily show some noise or flicker.
+This is normal and does not indicate a malfunction. - If the screen refresh rate has been changed, your computer screen may become dark or temporarily show some noise or flicker.
 This is normal and does not indicate a malfunction.
+To check the screen refresh rate, follow these steps: - 1 Click Start, All Programs, and VAIO Control Center. - 2 Click Power Options under Power Management in the left pane. - 3 Click Advanced in the Power Options window. - 4 Click Change plan setting. - 5 Click Change advanced power settings. - 6 Click the VAIO Power Management tab.